khmaher/HPC_dada2/README.md

 <summary>Load the Genomics Software Repository</summary>
 <details>
-The Genommics Software Repository contains several pre-loaded pieces of software useful for a range of genomics-based analyses, including this one.
+The Genomics Software Repository contains several pre-loaded pieces of software useful for a range of genomics-based analyses, including this one.

 Did you receive the following message when you accessed the worker node?